-- 1. What device are you working with?
+- Which device are you working with?
 Often an upgrade to a newer version of MPLAB X IDE is required to support newer devices. - 2.
 Are you using a Microchip demo board or one of your own design?
 Have you followed the guidelines for resistors/capacitors for communications connections?
 See Chapter 2.
 "Operation". - 3.
 Have you powered the target?
-The debugger cannot power the target if greater than 50 mA.
-For applications needing more than 50 mA, use an external power supply to power the target board. - 4.
+An external power supply must be connected to the target (preferred) or the debugger. - 4.
 Are you using a USB hub in your set up?
 Is it powered?
-If you continue to have problems, try using the debugger without the hub (plugged directly into the computer.) - 5.
+If you continue to have problems, try using the debugger without the hub (plugged directly into the computer). - 5.
+Are you using the standard communication cable (RJ-11 type) shipped with debugger?
+If you made a longer cable, it could cause communications errors. - 6.
 Are you using the USB cable shipped with the debugger?
 Other USB cables may be of poor quality, too long or do not support USB communication.